 Pete and John form The Confederates, a trad jazz outfit, while at Acton County School.
 Pete plays the banjo and John the French horn.
 Roger attends the same school, a year ahead of them.

-In September, Pete enrolls at Ealing Art School; art college being the classic training ground for British rock stars of the Sixties, while John works for the Acton tax office.
+Pete enrolls at Ealing Art School; art college being the classic training ground for British rock stars of the Sixties, while John works for the Acton tax office.
 Roger becomes a sheet metal worker, building his own guitars.
-His group, The Detours, originally a skiffle group, formed at Acton County School recruits John on bass guitar.
+His group, The Detours, originally a skiffle group, formed at Acton County School, recruits John on bass guitar.

 Pete is added on guitar at John’s suggestion.
 Behind the drums is Doug Sandom and Colin Dawson is the up-front vocalist.